 It is possible to apply for pre-judgment attachment of a ship even if the claim to be secured shall be pursued in another jurisdiction or in arbitration.
 In this regard, it may be noted that once the court’s decision for pre-judgment attachment is delivered, upon request from the debtor/respondent, the court may order the creditor/claimant to submit evidence that the merit proceeding (lawsuit or arbitration in the applicable jurisdiction) has been commenced within a certain time period.
 If the creditor/claimant fails to submit such evidence for commencement of the merit proceeding, the pre-judgment attachment decision can be cancelled.

 Secondly, judicial auction sale based on security rights such as mortgage and maritime liens.
 A creditor who holds the security right (meaning mortgage and maritime lien in case of ship) over the vessel for its claim may proceed to exercise such security right by commencing judicial auction sale proceeding against the vessel.
 In order to apply for the court’s decision for commencement of judicial auction sale of the vessel based on the security right, the applicant be required to show and prove that the applicant has the security right (mortgage or maritime lien) enforceable against the vessel to be auctioned.
-Here, the issue of (i) whether the applicant’s claim triggers maritime lien, and (ii) the existence, extent, and priority of the security right, i.e., mortgage or maritime lien, shall be decided as per the flag law of the target vessel.
+Here, the issue of (i) whether the applicant’s claim triggers/establishes the security right (i.e. mortgage and maritime lien) over the vessel, and (ii) the existence, extent, and priority of the security right (i.e., mortgage and maritime lien), shall be decided as per the flag law of the target vessel.

 Thirdly, judicial auction sale for enforcement of judgment/arbitration award.
-A creditor who has confirmed its claim in the merit proceeding and obtained the court’s judgment or arbitration award enforceable in Korea against the debtor who owns a vessel may enforce the same by commencing judicial auction sale proceeding against the vessel.
+A creditor who has confirmed its claim in the merit proceeding and obtained the court’s judgment or arbitration award enforceable in Korea, may enforce the same against the debtor’s assets.
+If the debtor owns a vessel, the creditor may enforce such judgment or arbitration award by commencing judicial auction sale proceeding against the vessel.

 For an arrest, are there any special or notable procedural requirements, such as the provision of a PDF or original power of attorney to authorise you to act?